AsmaaAamir/CI_PP1_TSO/README.md

 <img src="docs/features/about-text-image.png">
 Second section tell you is a video, thats mute and on loop showing you cake mixture being mixed.
 <img src="docs/features/video-screenshot.png">
-thired section has sominformtipn about our recipies and ingrenetd with a image between.
+thired section has sominformtipn about our recipies and ingrenetd with a image between. <br>
 User story: 6
 <img src="docs/features/recipes-ingredient.png">

 ### Products:
-On this page users are able to see four section and Each section has four different flavour of that specific item and some information about what it contain's.
+On this page users are able to see four section and Each section has four different flavour of that specific item and some information about what it contain's. <br>
 User stories: 2 and 3.
 The four section are:
 - cakes